Ostankino Palace: Construction of the palace

 In 1787 Nikolai Sheremetev inherited Ostankino upon the death of his father.
-Well-educated and extremely wealthy, Nikolai Sheremetev was a patron of theater; his extravagant shows earned him nickname Croesus Junior.
+Nikolai Sheremetev was a patron of theater.
 In the three following years Sheremetev established house theaters in Kuskovo, Kitai-gorod and Markovo.
 In 1790 he held an architectural contest for a Palace of Arts in Moscow, but eventually preferred to build it in the country, far from city life.
 Building a new large theater in Kuskovo would have ruined an already completed ensemble, so in the same 1790 Sheremetev finally chose Ostankino.

 Sheremetev initially hired someone Casier (Казье), a self-proclaimed architect employed by Golitsyn family.
 This project did not materialize; by 1792, Sheremetev built only a two-story wooden theater hall, apparently discarding Casier's plans.
 Then, as Sheremetev recruited services of influential contemporary architects (most notably Francesco Camporesi, see Attribution dispute section), work accelerated and the wooden palace was structurally in its present shape, including pavilion wings, by the end of 1793.
 Contemporary witnesses reported that Sheremetev was so confident in perfection of his palace that he set up an unprecedented veil of secrecy around construction site: the manor was closed to any visitors, covered with shrouds, architects worked in parallel unaware of each other's progress.

 Interior works took another six years.
-In 1793 Sheremetev ordered redesign of theater so that the main hall and stage could be transformed at will to a single ballroom.
-In 1794 he redecorated already finished Italian pavilion and expanded the galleries between pavilions and the palace.
-Each round of decoration required stripping of earlier finishes.
-In the same 1794 Sheremetev realized that the palace fails to accommodate all the guests and ordered another round of expansion and remodelling.
-Giacomo Quarenghi and Pyotr Argunov presented their ambitious expansion drafts, however, actual expansion carried out by (most likely) Ivan Starov was quite modest and did not change palace exterior - at least, its southern facade.
-Subsequent expansion concentrated on the sprawling side wings, most notably the Italian rotunda (1796) that would become a study of Alexander II sixty years later.

 Major work on the palace was completed by the end of 1798, while lesser decoration and landscaping projects continued until the end of Sheremetev's life.
-The palace remains the largest extant wooden structure in Moscow (brick was used locally for fireproofing the ovens).